ChristianJamesLuces/Simple-Calculator-App/README.md

 6. The program will display the result of the math operation.
 7. If you want to perform another operation, enter 'yes' when asked.
 8. If you don't want to perform another operation, enter 'no' when asked.
+9. If there is an error in your inputs it will show the captured error by the use of exception handling.
-9. The program will display a "Thank you!" message and exit.
+10. The program will display a "Thank you!" message and exit.

 ## Contributing